asrarbhat/package_statistics/README.md

         private attributes:

-            __file_url: url of content file.
+            __file_url: url of Content index file.
-            __top_k : the size of output.
+            __top_k : number of packages to be printed as output.
             __file : object to store and tranform data.

         private methods:

             __get_file():
-                get the content file from web
+                get the Content index file from web

             __process_file()
                 convert content file into dict with key=package name,value=number of files associated.

             __find()
-                find k packages with highest number of files associated.
+                find __top_k packages with highest number of files associated.

             __print()
                 print output.